-CTA is hosting a knowledge management workshop as part of the ‘Capitalization of Experiences for Greater Impact in Rural Development’ project between 5 and 9 February 2018 in the Fijian capital of Suva.
-The 3-year project started in April 2016 with the aim to facilitate the wider use of experience capitalization processes in rural development initiatives, as an approach for continuous learning, improvement and scaling up.
+CTA is hosting a knowledge management workshop as part of the ‘Capitalisation of Experiences for Greater Impact in Rural Development’ project between 5 and 9 February 2018 in the Fijian capital of Suva.
+The 3-year project started in April 2016 with the aim to facilitate the wider use of experience capitalisation processes in rural development initiatives, as an approach for continuous learning, improvement and scaling up.

 The five-day workshop, including a field visit, is based on a 'learning by doing' approach and is expected to provide the participants with new skills and to enable them to document, describe and analyse their experiences.
 Later on, they will also be able to lead others to carry out experience capitalisation.
 Lessons will be drawn from these experiences, will be shared with participants and targeted organisations.
 Following the workshop, participants will put into practice their plans for experience capitalisation in their institutions and draft their documentation which will be finalised in in April 2018.

 Project Coordinator, KM – Experience Capitalization

 The Technical Centre for Agricultural and Rural Cooperation (CTA) is a joint international institution of the African, Caribbean and Pacific (ACP) Group of States and the European Union (EU).
 Its mission is to advance food security, resilience and inclusive economic growth in Africa, the Caribbean and the Pacific through innovations in sustainable agriculture.
 CTA operates under the framework of the Cotonou Agreement and is funded by the EU.